fossxo/fossxo-gdd/source/technical-design/engine-overview.rst

 Engine Overview
 ###############

-FoxXO is developed using the Rust programming language per the :ref:`ref-objective-create-ttt-game-with-rust` objective.
-To help reduce the development effort, FoxXO makes extensive use of existing Rust libraries.
+FossXO is developed using the Rust programming language per the :ref:`ref-objective-create-ttt-game-with-rust` objective.
+To help reduce the development effort, FossXO makes extensive use of existing Rust libraries.
-:numref:`uml-notable-foxxo-libraries` shows notable libraries used by FoxXO.
+:numref:`uml-notable-fossxo-libraries` shows notable libraries used by FossXO.

-..  _uml-notable-foxxo-libraries:
+..  _uml-notable-fossxo-libraries:
 ..  uml::
-    :caption: Notable libraries used by FoxXO.
+    :caption: Notable libraries used by FossXO.

-    [FoxXO] <-- [open_ttt_lib]
+    [FossXO] <-- [open_ttt_lib]
-    [FoxXO] <-- [amethyst]
+    [FossXO] <-- [amethyst]
     [amethyst] <-- [specs]
     [amethyst] <-- [gfx-rs]
     [gfx-rs] <-- [Vulkan]
     [amethyst] <-- [nalgebra]

-FoxXO uses the Amethyst engine and makes use of the `open_ttt_lib <https://github.com/j-richey/open_ttt_lib>`__ library that provides tic-tac-toe logic and AI algorithms.
+FossXO uses the Amethyst engine and makes use of the `open_ttt_lib <https://github.com/j-richey/open_ttt_lib>`__ library that provides tic-tac-toe logic and AI algorithms.